Baltimore Crime Statistics

 There is no real good way to sugar coat it; Baltimore’s crime is extremely high.
 When you look at the crime map of Baltimore and a breakdown of the crimes, we can find some good news, however.
 The northern part of Baltimore is nearly untouched by violent crimes and actually below the medium of the nation in property crimes.

 You will want to stay away from the city center and the southern parts of Baltimore.
-This is where you can find violent crimes reaching as high as 100 times the national average and property crimes 50 times the national average.
+This is where you can find violent crimes reaching as high as 100 times the national average and property crimes 50 times the national average, which may result in being a victim of an assault crime or other crime.

 Year over Year Numbers